chronosgit/React2023Fall/README.md

 # React2023Fall
-Repository for all react tasks for KBTU "JS React" course in 2023
+Repository for all JS / React tasks for KBTU "JS React" course in 2023